 10 Cities Still Delivering on the American Dream

 For so long now, the US has been considered the land of opportunity.
+Dream place to live.
 Over the past decades, we have welcomed people from different places and offered them a safe place to live where they can achieve their goals.
 The American Dream is the universal ideal that anyone can become successful and upwardly mobile.
 Part of the dream is that no one is limited based on where they were born, or economic standing.
 If a person works hard and sacrifices, anything is possible.
 The short explanation of the American Dream is to do better than your parents did financially.
 The reality is that it does require hard work and smart financial decisions.
 It is not enough to make money.
 You also have to invest it save wisely and allow it to grow.
-One way to kickstart your own American Dream is get free financial advice to start you own your way.
+One way to kickstart your own American Dream is to get free financial advice to start you own your way.

 Why Is The American Dream So Hard To Attain?